 From $390 to $700 billion USD in 6 year

-If you want to read more about the history of Ecommerce in the US and learn about the rising Ecommerce market of China and India, I recommend to read the book Six Billion Shoppers by Porter Erisman.
+If you want to read more about the history of Ecommerce in the US and learn about the rising Ecommerce market of China and India, I recommend reading the book Six Billion Shoppers by Porter Erisman.